zhudavi2/SP2-HDM/README.txt

 - (V3) HDI component (LE, MYS, EYS) viewing through the country info window.

 Other changes:
+- (V10.3) Added a console command, set_password, to set server password.
+Thanks to IceyVVind for the suggestion. (#127)
+- (V10.3) Added a console command, print_server_name, to log out current server name.
+- (V10.3) Broadcast chat message to all players when a war treaty is created, to allow players to know if someone sponsored a war that they're not participating in.
+Thanks to Tannman and Alex2142 for the suggestion.
+(Issue #101)
+- (V10.3) Added a console command, set_max_players, to set the maximum number of players allowed in the server.
+Thanks to IceyVVind for the suggestion.
+(Issue #59)
+- (V10.3) Added a console command, print_max_players, to log out the maximum number of players allowed in the server.
+- (V10.3) Display HDM version in main menu.
 - (V10.2) Intro movies no longer play when starting the game.
 - (V10) Prevent some displayed percentages and rates from going negative, and make such displays more accurate, by exponentially annualizing and de-annualizing growth rates rather than multiplicatively doing so.
 - (V10) If LE is increasing while LE and the percentage of population over 65 are high enough, then the death rate will initially be limited to prevent the percentage of population over 65 from decreasing (increasing LE should lead to aging population), but in the long term, the death rate will rise again (as the over-65 population becomes so high that much of the population is dying of old age).